sch0ngut/machine-learning-of-pdes/README.md

 # Machine Learning of PDEs
-This repository contains the code of my master thesis with the title *Physics Informed Machine Learning of Nonlinear Partial Differential Equations*.
+This repository contains the code of my master thesis with the title *Physics Informed Machine Learning of Nonlinear Partial Differential Equations* (see [Thesis.pdf]).

 The class definitions for the numerical and the machine learning solver are found in [numerical_solvers] and [machine_learning_solvers].